 Currently, there are no active conflicts that Electricity North West or the NESO are aware of within Electricity North West's licence area.
-We have committed that, when conflicts are identified, we will adopt the appropriate Primacy Rules and share the relevant data within the Risk of Conflict Report.
+We have committed that, when conflicts are identified, we will adopt the appropriate Primacy Rules.

 5.2 Common Evaluation Methodology (CEM)